 When your parents are both living and reside in their own home together, direct your attention to the less needy one.
 For instance, suggest that their spouse would be the one to benefit from outside assistance even when they both might.
-By allying yourself with the more independent parent, you may ultimately be able to get them both to accept the help they require.
+By joining sides with the more independent parent, you may ultimately be able to get them both to accept the help they require.

-Another approach might be to suggest hiring a caregiver to manage some household chores and NOT actual hands-on care or personal assistance.
+Another approach might be to suggest hiring a caregiver to manage some household chores but not actual hands-on care or personal assistance.
 Often this is seen as less threatening to a loved one's independence and will serve as a means to "get the caregiver's foot in the door".
-Emphasize getting help handling the heavy housework such as vacuuming, and laundry.
-Suggest help with food shopping and travelling to appointments, particularly when driving is no longer an option.
+Emphasize getting help handling the heavy housework such as vacuuming and laundry.
+Suggest help with grocery shopping and travelling to appointments, particularly when driving is no longer an option.
 In this manner, your parents may accept help they would not have otherwise been agreeable to.
-Your hope is that they will see the value in having additional assistance by develop a trusting relationship with their caregiver.
+Your hope is that they will see the value in having more assistance by developing a trusting relationship with their caregiver.

 Another idea might be to seek the help and advice of a trusted professional who is someone your parents hold in high regard.
 They might surprise you by their willingness to accept the advice of a long time family physician, a former or current home health nurse, or a family friend in the medical field, prior to your own input.
 Employ their trusted status as a means to relay your concerns and advise your parents in the right direction.

 Make it clear to your parents that staying at home without assistance is no longer an option.
 The alternative is relocating to assisted living or other long term care facility.
 Outline specific examples as to why you feel this way, noting that their safety, health, and general well-being are top concerns.
 Fall risks, fire risks, and poor medication compliance are a few examples of why they should accept help.
 Even if it may seem harsh, remember that you have their best interest at heart.